 You needn’t worry, however.
 Alienation Apple has listened to its customers and addressed their concerns.
-Switching from a PC to a Mac is not a leap in the dark; it’s a smooth transition to a responsive and powerful computer.
+Switching from a PC to a Mac is not a leap in the dark; it’s a smooth transition to a powerful, responsive computer.

-A Mac is simple to use because Apple has designed its applications to work in a similar way from windows pc.
+A Mac is simple because Apple has designed its applications to work similarly to Windows pc.
 Once you become familiar with the Mac OS X operating system, everything falls into place.

 Moving your files

-Perhaps the most crucial aspect of changing to any new computer is the migration of your files from one to the other.
-These files might include documents, music, and photos, but it doesn’t really matter what they are: your Mac will automatically recognize almost all of them.
+Perhaps the most crucial aspect of changing to any new computer is migrating your files from one to the other.
+These files might include documents, music, and photos, but it doesn’t matter what they are: your Mac will automatically recognize almost all of them.

-You have a number of ways to transfer your files.
+You have several ways to transfer your files.
 You can

 - copy everything on your PC to a USB or FireWire hard drive, connect the hard drive to the Mac, and download